tomtom-international/vault-assessment-prometheus-exporter/README.md

 ### Docker Image

-A Docker image can be found on Dockerhub at `ghcr.io/tomtom-internal/vault-assessment-prometheus-exporter`.
+A Docker image can be found at [/pkgs/container/vault-assessment-prometheus-exporter](../../pkgs/container/vault-assessment-prometheus-exporter)
 The location of the secret file can be set with the `CONFIG_FILE` environmental variable, any other environment variables that may be required (e.g. for approles) are based on configuration.

 ### Direct Installation